ARTISTIC MISSION & STATEMENT

 • I will create theatre which encourages the audience to engage in civic discourse with issues confronting our society today.

-Rebecca Aparicio (she/ella) is a New York based bilingual director and writer.
-Recent directing: Jardin Salvaje by Karen Zacarias (GALA Hispanic Theatre, World Premiere Adaptation, Helen Hayes recommended), Beastgirl, based on the chapbook by Elizabeth Acevedo, book by C. Quintana and music by Janelle Lawrence (Kennedy Center, world premiere, Helen Hayes nominated); The House on the Lagoon by Caridad Svich (Gala Hispanic Theatre, world premiere, Best Direction DC Broadway World), Sarita by Maria Irene Fornes (Roundabout Refocus Series), and Jack and the Beanstalk by Julia Riew (The A.R.T., world premiere).
-As a director, she’s developed new work with American Repertory Theatre, Philadelphia Theatre Company, McCarter Theatre, O'Neill Theatre Center, Playwrights Center, Bay Street Theatre, Ensemble Studio Theatre, Musical Theatre Factory, The Flea Theatre, Classical Theatre of Harlem, Ars Nova, National Black Theatre, and more.
+REBECCA APARICIO (she/ella) is a New York based bilingual director and writer.
+Recent directing: BEASTGIRL based on the chapbook by Elizabeth Acevedo, book by C. Quintana and music by Janelle Lawrence (Kennedy Center, world premiere, Helen Hayes nominated); JARDÍN SALVAJE by Karen Zacarias (GALA Hispanic Theatre, World Premiere, Helen Hayes recommended), THE HOUSE ON THE LAGOON by Caridad Svich (Gala Hispanic Theatre, world premiere, Best Direction DC Broadway World), A GENTLEMAN’S GUIDE TO LOVE & MURDER (Santa Fe Playhouse), SARITA by Maria Irene Fornes (Roundabout Refocus Reading Series), and JACK & THE BEANSTALK by Julia Riew (The A.R.T., world premiere).
+As a director, she’s developed new work with American Repertory Theatre, Philadelphia Theatre Company, O'Neill Theatre Center, Playwrights Center, Bay Street Theatre, Ensemble Studio Theatre, Musical Theatre Factory, The Parsnip Ship, Classical Theatre of Harlem, Ars Nova, National Black Theatre, and more.

-As a writer, selected work includes the award-winning musical Pedro Pan (NYMF, Fringe NYC, Rhinebeck Writer’s Retreat, Musical Theatre Factory, The Truf Theatre Commission), Salome vs. John (Queens Theatre NYC Artists Grant Showcase, University of Montevallo), Hindsight 2020 (Live & In Color, commission), Legacy (Prospect Theatre), Tree Tales (Prospect Theatre), The Garcia Sisters (Red Mountain Theatre, commission), Nora Saves The World (Barn Arts).
+As a writer, selected work includes the award-winning musical PEDRO PAN (New York Musical Festival, Rhinebeck Writer’s Retreat, Musical Theatre Factory, Fringe NYC, The Truf Theatre Commission), SALOME V. JOHN (Queens Theatre NY City Corps Artists Grant , University of Montevallo), HINDSIGHT 2020 (Live & In Color, commission), LEGACY (Prospect Theatre), TREE TALES (Prospect Theatre), THE GARCIA SISTERS (Red Mountain Theatre, commission), NORA SAVES THE WORLD (Barn Arts).

-Rebecca is a staff member of Latinx Playwrights Circle a steering committee member of the Latinx Theatre Commons, a Board Member at the Flea Theatre, and a founding member of Magic Forest Theatre.
-She is currently a co-producer on the podcast THIS IS REALITY alongside producers Dori Berinstein and Sally Horchow, which was recently named "new and noteworthy" by Apple Podcasts.
+Rebecca is an artist-in-residence of Latinx Playwrights Circle, a steering committee member of the Latinx Theatre Commons, a Board Member at Rhinebeck Writers Retreat, Board Member of the Flea Theatre, and a founding member of Magic Forest Theatre, creating musicals for young audiences.
+She is a co-producer on the podcast THIS IS REALITY alongside producers Dori Berinstein and Sally Horchow, which was recently named "new and noteworthy" by Apple Podcasts.

 UP NEXT